 Get exclusive member benefits & effect social change.
 Join Today

 Acid reflux occurs when stomach contents moves backward into the esophagus.
-It’s also called acid regurgitation or gastroesophageal reflux (GER).
+It’s also called acid regurgitation or gastroesophageal reflux (GERD).
 Acid reflux is a common digestive condition.
 According to the American College of Gastroenterology (ACG), more than 60 million Americans experience acid reflux at least once a month.
 More than 15 million Americans experience it every day.

 Acid reflux usually causes a burning sensation in the chest.
 The sensation radiates up from the stomach to the mid-chest or throat.
 This is also known as heartburn.